TMJ Treatment

 Our TMJ Treatment Approach

 At Espinoza Chiropractic in Austin, TMJ treatment begins with a thorough evaluation.
-Dr. Gonzalez assesses the TMJ itself, examining range of motion, joint sounds, muscle tenderness, and bite alignment.
+Dr. Espinoza assesses the TMJ itself, examining range of motion, joint sounds, muscle tenderness, and bite alignment.
 The cervical spine is also evaluated, because treating the jaw in isolation often produces incomplete results.

 TMJ Adjustments

-Dr. Gonzalez performs gentle, precise adjustments to the temporomandibular joint to restore proper alignment and disc position.
+Dr. Espinoza performs gentle, precise adjustments to the temporomandibular joint to restore proper alignment and disc position.
 These adjustments are targeted and specific, using controlled pressure to guide the joint back into its correct relationship.
 Many patients experience immediate relief following their first TMJ adjustment, with reduced pain, improved jaw opening, and elimination of clicking or popping.

 Cervical Spine Adjustments